 The following provides information on ACI Marine Cargo Reports (SO83) to assist clients in meeting CBSA requirements:

 The Cargo Control Number (CCN) is a number assigned to a document, which consists of a CBSA-approved carrier code followed by a unique reference number assigned by the Carrier.
 The CCN is the identifying reference number of the Marine Cargo Report (SO83).

 The CCN is a unique number and cannot be re-used for a period of three years.
 As per the Transportation of Goods Regulations, the three-year period commences on the first day of January following the calendar year during which the goods were transported.

-The CCN should reflect the CBSA-approved carrier code of the marine carrier that is responsible for reporting the goods.
+The CCN should reflect the CBSA-approved carrier code of the marine carrier.
 The format for a CCN is: